-Most people who sign up for Medicare Part B when first eligible pay $104.90 each month in 2015.
-(If you don’t sign up for Part B when first eligible, you may have to pay a late enrollment penalty.)
+Most people who sign up for Medicare Part B when first eligible pay $134 each month in 2017.
+(If you don’t sign up for Medicare Part B when first eligible, you may have to pay a late enrollment penalty.)

 Also, if you miss the initial enrollment period, you may have to wait to enroll at a specific, later time unless you qualify for a Special Enrollment Period.
 (For example, you may have to wait until the general enrollment period, which runs from January 1 to March 31, with coverage starting on July 1 of that year).

-In 2015, the Part B deductible is $147 per year.
+In 2017, the Medicare Part B deductible is $134 per year.
 After the deductible is met, you usually pay 20% for all approved Medicare services.
 For example, if you visit the doctor or have medical testing done, you will receive a bill for your 20% share.

 There is no out of pocket limit for Medicare Part B and not all procedures are covered.
 If you need more information about whether a medical service or procedure is covered, contact Medicare or ask your doctor to find out more.